DrizzlyBear/hackmud_wiki/wiki/contribution_guide_and_guidelines.md

 ---
 title: Your Page Title
 categories: somecategory (e.g. locks)
-pagelinkname: somename
+linkmdname: somename
-pagelinkshortname: shortname
+linkdisplayname: shortname
 tags: [locks, tier_1]
 ---
 ```

-This should contain `title: <article title>`, `pagelinkname: <name used within markdown to link to this article>`, and `pagelinkshortname: <name displayed when someone links to this article>`, at a minimum. `pagelinkname` _should_ match the filename of the article, but may be shortened for convenience or for disambiguation purposes.
-Similarly, `pagelinkshortname` should match the title of the article, but may also be shortened for convenience.
-Pages must have unique `pagelinkname`s, so be mindful of that.
+This should contain `title: <article title>`, `linkmdname: <name used within markdown to link to this article>`, and `linkdisplayname: <name displayed when someone links to this article>`, at a minimum. `linkmdname` _should_ match the filename of the article, but may be shortened for convenience or for disambiguation purposes.
+Similarly, `linkdisplayname` should match the title of the article, but may also be shortened for convenience.
+Pages must have unique `linkmdname`s, so be mindful of that.

 ### Tags